 Having digital skills within the business offers clear advantages for retailers.
 Digital channels have never been more important for consumers, who now routinely use a mix of channels to make purchases.
 Retailers must look to enhance customers’ online experiences to build loyalty and set themselves apart.
 The collection of valuable personal data is also offering retailers new opportunities.
 Having digital skills in house enables retail businesses to see how they can best take advantage of digital.

 In house digital experience also helps businesses to respond to new technological developments at speed.
 Currently retailers are considering how virtual and augmented reality technologies could form a part of the customer journey.
-The Internet of Things offers fascinating possibilities for changing the way consumers shop, which is already being seen in the Amazon Dash button; at Salmon, we predict that there will be a new paradigm in shopping, called Programmatic Commerce.
+The Internet of Things offers fascinating possibilities for changing the way consumers shop, which is already being seen in the Amazon Dash button; at Salmon, a Wunderman Commerce Company, we predict that there will be a new paradigm in shopping, called Programmatic Commerce.
 Retailers who can take advantage of these technologies quickly and with originality can set themselves apart – and potentially avoid falling victim to more agile market disrupters.

 However, many retailers are being held back by treating digital as a separate entity – as is encapsulated by companies developing specific digital strategies.
 This is also reflected in talent policies, such as the growth in the role of the Chief Digital Officer (CDO) or companies making an ‘ecommerce hire’.
 But for true digital advantage, rather than creating a digital strategy, businesses should be making their strategy digital – integrating technology into the overarching business plan.